 Dislocated versus Co-Located Team Members

 We could consider reducing the distance of communication between team members themselves as another way forward in decreasing cognitive load.
-Specifically, this could be done by avoiding spreading team members across different locations and, especially, time zones.
+Specifically, this could be done by avoiding spreading team members of a single team across different locations and, especially, time zones.

 The consequences?
 A reduction in collaboration between team members and across teams due to the cost and extra cognitive load of managing remote collaboration.
 This leads to individual and team ownership of work instead of shared ownership.

 We acknowledge that current tooling and technology makes things easier for people to work remotely and collaborate (digital whiteboards, video call tooling, virtual offices…).
 It can make things work, but not yet as effectively as in-person collaboration does.
-From experience, we observe that in-person collaboration—sharing the workspace, coffee machine, lunch space, etc.—makes things smoother and more effective, even today (May 2024).
+From experience, we observe that in-person collaboration—sharing the workspace, coffee machine, lunch space, etc.—makes things smoother and more effective, even today (Feb 2026).
+The collaborative online tools and practices do help a lot, but these are accompanied with significant cost.
+The good tools are not cheap and teams still need to spend significantly more effort in good collaboration compared to just being in the same physical space.
 The extra cost of making it work remotely might reduce willingness and endurance to collaborate across the boundaries of the individual, and, as is observed more frequently, the team.
-This generates a feeling of being forced to adopt Organizational Design Pattern 1—Technical Ownership, as well as all its consequences.
+Hence, there is a tendency to avoid collaboration by preferring asynchronous coordination and adoption of per team ownership Organizational Design Pattern 1—Technical Ownership, as well as all its consequences.